IBM Cloud Docs

 This gives network load balancers an advantage over ALBs by enhancing performance in the following ways:

-• The return traffic from the target servers bypasses the NLB and responds directly to the client.
+• The return traffic from the target server bypasses the NLB and responds directly to the client.

-• The NLB is only required to process incoming traffic, which allows it to be a fast distributor of traffic/load.
+• The NLB processes incoming traffic, which allows it to be a fast distributor of traffic/load.

-• The NLB has a single, highly available virtual IP that can be used directly, instead of through an assigned fully qualified domain name (FQDN).
-This helps clients that must use an IP to access the application/service served by the load balancer.
+• Public and Private NLBs have a single, highly available virtual IP (VIP) that can be used directly, instead of through an assigned fully qualified domain name (FQDN).
+This VIP helps clients that must use an IP to access the application or service that is served by the load balancer.
 It also allows for faster failure recovery compared to the DNS-based availability of application load balancers.

-Network Load Balancer for VPC supports public, private, Private Path, and private-type with routing mode enabled load balancer configurations.
+Network Load Balancer for VPC supports these load-balancer configurations: public, private, Private Path, and private-type with routing mode enabled.
 For more information, see About network load balancers.

 Use Figure 1 to help you (the User) choose the right load balancer for your requirements.